Stella-055/postgresql-normalization-Acid/Normalization.md

 It involves breaking down a large, complex table into smaller and simpler tables while maintaining data relationships.

 It is commonly used when dealing with large datasets.

+# Why is Normalization  Important?
+-Reduces redundancy: Redundancy is when the same information is stored multiple times, and a good way of avoiding this is by splitting data into smaller tables.

+-Improves query performance: You can perform faster query execution on smaller tables that have undergone normalization.

+-Minimizes update anomalies: With normalized tables, you can easily update data without affecting other records.
+Enhances data integrity: It ensures that data remains consistent and accurate.